 MLS Cup betting odds

-Of the two Canadian teams competing, Toronto FC has the best chance as the team comes in with the sixth best odds to win the MLS Cup at +800, while Montreal is tied with Inter Miami CF for the 16th best odds in the 18-team postseason.
+Of the two Canadian teams competing, Toronto FC has the best odds as the team comes in with the sixth-best odds to win the MLS Cup at +800, while Montreal is tied with Inter Miami CF for the 16th best odds in the 18-team postseason.

 - Philadelphia Union +400